DanielRaouf/pusher/README.md

     // then inside your component use
     const { data } = usePusher({
         event: {
             name: '<Your event name >',
             channel: '<Your channel name>'
         },
         config: {
             key: '<Your pusher app key>',
             cluster: '<Your pusher app cluster>'
         }
     });

-    //the data will contain the data sent so you can use it within your component
+    // the data will contain the data sent so you can use it within your component

 ## Contributing